Muhammad of Ghazni: Biography

 Eventually, Yusuf ibn Sabuktigin and Ali ibn Il-Arslan along with the rest of the Ghaznavid army also joined Mas'ud.
-Mas'ud then marched towards Ghazni, where he defeated Muhammad and had him imprisoned, while crowning himself as the new Sultan of the Ghaznavid Empire.
+Mas'ud then marched towards Ghazni, where he defeated Muhammad and had him imprisoned while crowning himself as the new Sultan of the Ghaznavid Empire.

-According to Ferishta, differences between Muhammad and his twin brother Mas'ud became worse by this time.
+According to Ferishta, the differences between Muhammad and his twin brother Mas'ud became worse by this time.
 Eventually, Muhammad prepared an army to attack Mas'ud.
 He encamped with his army at the place of "Nakiya-abaad/Nakbat-abaad" for a month, where most of his leaders and army revolted against him.
 They arrested and imprisoned Muhammad, and welcomed Mas'ud as their new leader.

-Later, when the Seljuks were overrunning the western parts of the Ghaznavid Empire, a mutiny among the Ghaznavid troops placed Mohammad back upon the throne, and he had his brother Mas'ud imprisoned in turn.
-He promoted his son Ahmad, allied with Suleiman ibn Yusuf, giving him the actual day-to-day running of affairs.
+Later, when the Seljuks were overrunning the western parts of the Ghaznavid Empire, a mutiny among the Ghaznavid troops placed Muhammad back upon the throne, and he had his brother Mas'ud imprisoned in turn.
+He promoted his son Ahmad, and allied with Suleiman ibn Yusuf, giving him the actual day-to-day running of affairs.
 They are reported to have been behind the assassination of Mas'ud I while he was imprisoned.

 Muhammad sent a missive to Mas'ud's son, Mawdud, in Tukharistan explaining his father's murder was an act of revenge perpetrated by the sons of Mas'ud's former general in India.
-Upon learning of his father's murder, Maw'dud marched his army towards Ghazni.
+Upon learning of his father's murder, Maw'dud marched his army toward Ghazni.

 Muhammad fled with his army in the face of Maw'dud's invasion, losing Ghazni in the process.
-Maw'dud wintered in Ghazni, then met Muhammad's army on 19 March 1041 in the province of Nangrahar.
+Maw'dud wintered in Ghazni, then met Muhammad's army on 19 March 1041 in the province of Nangarhar.
 Maw'dud personally led the attack, defeating Muhammad's army; thereafter, Maw'dud had Muhammad and his family executed.